Sur Airport

 Sur Airport (IATA: SUH, ICAO: OOSR) is an airport serving the Gulf of Oman port of Sur in Oman.
-The airport is 6 km inland from the ocean.
+The airport is 6 km inland from the ocean and is only rarely used for military aircraft and helicopters.

 There is mountainous terrain 6 km south of the airport.
 The Sur VOR-DME (Ident: SUR) is located 0.8 nmi northeast of the airport.